Our Favorite Spots in Al Ain, UAE

 Al Jahili Fort

-Once again there were very few visitors and it was somewhat surreal to wander among the building imagining what life would have been like.
+Once again, there were very few visitors, and it was somewhat surreal to wander among the buildings, imagining what life would have been like.
 Much easier without throngs of tourists.

-A surprise treat was the photography exhibit from British adventurer Sir Wilfred Thesiger and his 1940s crossings of the Rub Al Khali (The Empty Quarter) desert.
+The photography exhibit from British adventurer Sir Wilfred Thesiger and his 1940s crossings of the Rub Al Khali (The Empty Quarter) desert was a surprise treat.
 The images were humbling and awe-inspiring at the same time.

 The Al Jahili Fort in Al Ain, UAE